Royce Lewis Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Royce Lewis and his .683 slugging percentage over his past 10 games, battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+On Tuesday, Royce Lewis (.643 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 6:10 PM ET.

-In his most recent game, he collected four RBI (going 3-for-5 with a home run) against the Rangers.
+In his previous game, he collected six RBI (going 3-for-4 with a home run) against the Guardians.

 Royce Lewis Game Info & Props vs. the Guardians